 The Bone Boosters of New Mexico celebrated 10 years of meetings in May 2015.
 The group meets the first Thursday of each month from September through May at Mountain View Regional Medical Center in Las Cruces, New Mexico.
 Learn more about the group and their meetings at: www.boneboosters.com.

 Support group email: firstname.lastname@example.org

-The group's first meeting will take place Tuesday, February 10 from 6:30-8:30pm at the Gates Library located at 902 Elmgrove Park in Rochester.
-The meeting will provide a forum for attendees to share experiences and different sources of information and useful tips to help people with osteoporosis and low bone mass.
+The Let's Talk BONES support group provides support and a place where members can share osteoporosis experiences and helpful ideas to cope.
+The meetings provide a forum for attendees to share experiences and different sources of information and useful tips to help people with osteoporosis and low bone mass.

 Support group email: email@example.com